Shocking Truth Behind Death of Ireland’s Egyptian Mummy Exposed

 The mummy was the first one known to be brought to Ireland and her arrival caused a sensation.
 It was unwrapped in Belfast in 1835, and the hieroglyphs on the painted coffin were deciphered by Sir Thomas Hincks.
-Dr. Greer Ramsey, a Curator of Archaeology at the National Museums (NI), told Manchester 1824 that “there is a rich history of testing Takabuti since she was first unwrapped in Belfast in 1835.”
+Dr. Greer Ramsey, a Curator of Archaeology at the National Museums (NI), told The University of Manchester that “there is a rich history of testing Takabuti since she was first unwrapped in Belfast in 1835.”
 Earlier studies have shown that Takabuti was a petite young woman with styled auburn hair, who did not shave her head, which was the custom.

 The ancient burial case of Ireland’s Egyptian mummy Takabuti. ( Ulster Museum, Belfast )

 However new technologies have allowed researchers to investigate the mummy in a new and unprecedented way.
-A multidisciplinary team of experts from academic institutions and museums in Northern Ireland and England and Kingsbridge Private Hospital (London), used cat-scans, carbon-dating and DNA analysis in their investigations.
+A multidisciplinary team of experts from academic institutions and museums in Northern Ireland and England and Kingsbridge Private Hospital (London) used cat-scans, carbon-dating, and DNA analysis in their investigations.
 A portable CT scanner was used to examine the mummy, and what was found was stunning.

 Ireland’s Egyptian Mummy Murdered in Cold Blood